marcverkade/GA-Corona-SDK-examples/README.md

 GA-Corona-SDK-examples
 ======================

-Sample code for Game Analytics plugin for Corona SDK.
+Sample code for GameAnalytics plugin for Corona SDK.

 Use Corona build 1202 or above.